This is a preview of the content in our French Food Decoder app. Get the app to:

 There are several varieties: tangy Ardèche, the most common; high quality, strong tasting Crest; well-aged Dauphiné; both young and mature Dieulefit (affiné méthode Dieulefit means it is at least 30 days, and the rind is washed in clear water); and Drôme, often the mildest.

-Picodon à l'huile d'olive is marinated in olive oil; Picodon affiné lavé aged for at least 30 days and washed in wine, packs a wallop.
+Picodon à l'huile d'olive is marinated in olive oil; Picodon affiné lavé is aged for at least 30 days and washed in wine, packs a wallop.

 AOPs and some others